 Instructions

-- Place softened coconut oil and sugar in a stand mixer.
-Beat on medium speed about 2 minutes or until evenly creamed.
-Mix in egg, milk, and vanilla until creamy.
+- Place softened coconut oil and sugar in a large bowl and beat until smooth and creamy.
+Beat in egg, milk, and vanilla until smooth.

-- In a large bowl, combine flour, baking soda, cornstarch, and salt.
-Add flour mixture to liquid, and beat on medium speed until a dough forms (dough will be very thick) Mix in chocolate chips.
+- In a separate medium bowl, combine flour, baking soda, cornstarch, and salt.
+Fold flour mixture and chocolate chips into liquid mixture until dough is just combined.

-- Shape chilled dough into 1-in balls and place 3 in apart on two parchment paper-lined baking sheets.
-Bake cookies at 350F 9-11 minutes or until edges just start to turn golden. (middles will still seem soft) Cool cookies on baking pan 10 minutes, then transfer to a wire cooling rack to cool completely.
+- Bake cookies at 350F 9-11 minutes until edges of cookies are golden-brown.
+Allow cookies to cool 20 minutes on sheet pan then transfer to a wire cooling rack to cool completely.
+Enjoy!

 Notes